SheeNigami/timetable-scheduler/worksheets/weekly_report/weekly_report_2.md

 ## What have I done last week

--finalized project planning
+- finalized project planning
--finished research on wireframes
+- finished research on wireframes
--designing algorithms
+- Setup frontend and dev branches (frontend for ao yang and dev for sheen hern)
+- Created Database on elephant sql as well as lecture table
+- Setup node environment, installed required packages
+- Created backend server and connected to elephantsql database

 ## What do I plan to do next week

--do up a draft( first draft on wireframe for result viewer and dataviewer) -after designing wireframe, start on html for dataviewer.
+- do up a draft( first draft on wireframe for result viewer and dataviewer)
--implement api
+- after designing wireframe, start on html for dataviewer.
+- Start working on basic insert API

 ## Additional Thoughts

-- everything is going fine
+- everything is going well
--